 It’s hot, summer is finally here and the burning question on everyone’s lips is “Is it too hot to work?”

-In the UK, according to www.gov.uk ” indoor workplace temperatures must be reasonable” but from a HR Manager’s perspective that’s not clear.
+In the UK, according to www.gov.uk ” indoor workplace temperatures must be reasonable” but from an HR Manager’s perspective, that’s not clear.